AI CODE REVIEW

 1. Pre-Commit Review

-Usually, the developer who wrote the code walks another dev through the change, or the reviewer checks the patch before it’s committed.
+This is the most proactive type and often the most lightweight.
+Usually, the developer who wrote the code walks another dev through the change, or the reviewer checks the patch before it's committed.
+This kind of early review helps catch architectural assumptions or unsafe patterns before they get baked in.

 2. Post-Commit Review